gitkraken/gk-dev-docs/gk-dev/gk-dev-edu-pack.md

 ---

 title: GitKraken Pro for Students and Teachers
-description: How to enable Pro through the GitHub Student Pack
+description: Learn how students and educators can unlock GitKraken Desktop Pro for free using the GitHub Student Developer Pack.
 taxonomy:
     category: gk-dev